Toronto streetcar system loops: St. Clair station loop

 St. Clair station features an anticlockwise loop, which is the eastern terminus of the 512 St. Clair route, on the south side of St. Clair Avenue east of Yonge Street.
 All streetcars enter the station from St. Clair eastbound, and exit onto St. Clair westbound.
+The loop was formerly used by trolley buses on route 74 from 1977 to 1991.

 St. Clair West station loop

 St. Clair West station features a clockwise underground loop, an intermediate stop and possible turnback point on the 512 St. Clair route, on the north side of St. Clair Avenue two blocks east of Bathurst Street.
 Before the introduction of the longer Flexity cars, there were separate unloading, eastbound loading, and westbound loading stops on the same track; now there are only two stops, eastbound and westbound.
 A side track enables eastbound cars to bypass the westbound stop.
 A tunnel runs under St. Clair from Wells Hill Avenue halfway to Tweedsmuir Avenue.
 Streetcars can enter or leave the station from/into this tunnel either eastbound or westbound.
 The minimum radius of curvature for this loop is 12.8 m.